peterkhayes/inlineAB/README.md

     </html>

 ##### Using Bower
-InlineAB.js is also available on Bower!
-Just type the code below to include into the console!
+inlineAB.js is also available on Bower!
+Just type the code below to include into the console.

-    bower install --save inlineab
+    bower install --save inlineAB

 ###### Note:
-Be sure to include inlineab.js as one of your first scripts to ensure the fastest switching between test elements.
+Be sure to include inlineAB.js as one of your first scripts to ensure the fastest switching between test elements.
 It is recommended Angular.js users include this script tag before their angular.js script.
 [Read More.](#angularSupport)

 ### 3. Write Some Tests <a name="writeTests"></a>

-With InlineAB, you can write tests directly into your HTML.
+With inlineAB, you can write tests directly into your HTML.
 The syntax is easy: just wrap whatever you want to test in an <abtest> tag, and give names to your test and the different possible experiences.
 Here's an example, which we'll break down below:

     <abtest test-name='header-text'>
       <h1 exp-name='hello'>Hello!</h1>